GrandmasterTash/OpenRec/docs/overview.md

               rhs: record["META.prefix"] == "INV"
 ```

-Then loading these files into the virtual grid, would result in a dataset which looked like this: -
+Then loading these files into the virtual grid, before the instructions section was processed, would result in a dataset which looked like this: -

 ```
 INV.Ref  INV.InvoiceDate           INV.Amount  PAY.PaymentId  PAY.Ref  PAY.Amount  PAY.PaymentDate